steverichey/swift-evolution/proposals/nnnn-arbitrary-compile-time-code-execution.md

 It is often necessary to execute code at build time.
 This is commonly handled through the use of build scripts (such as Xcode's "Build Phases"), but there's no reason why that code should be considered a special case.
 Swift developers could benefit from executing code at build time to perform tasks, and even sharing code between their build environment and runtime environment.

 One practical example is generating lookup tables.
 The data that makes up these tables may be relatively expensive to compute.
-By generating these lookup tables at compile-time,
+By generating these lookup tables at compile-time, we can reduce the runtime cost of accessing these tables to near zero, and provide a better experience for the end user.

 ## Proposed solution